 Temporary Staffing Service Workers’ Compensation Insurance

-Workers’ compensation insurance provides insurance coverage when accidents happen at the workplace.
+This provides insurance coverage when accidents happen at the workplace.
 It ensures that the injured worker gets medical care and income protection while unable to work.

 Workers’ compensation insurance provides benefits to injured workers regardless of who is at fault for their injury.
 And it provides death benefits for an employee’s dependents if a worker is killed.
 Workers’ compensation laws vary in each state; each state sets rules for the number of benefits an injured employee is entitled to, the impairments or injuries that are covered, the method of evaluating impairments and the method of delivering medical care.

 Temporary staffing agencies have unique workers’ compensation concerns.
 You must provide workers’ compensation insurance for your in-house employees, as well as for the temporary workers that you place with other firms.